- Differentiate between Bacteria, Archaea, and Eukarya

 - Prokaryotes, especially Archaea, can survive in extreme environments that are inhospitable for most living things.

-While the term prokaryote (“before-nucleus”) is widely used to describe both Archaea and Bacteria, you can see from the phylogenetic Tree of Life below that this term does not describe a monophyletic group:
+While the term prokaryote (“before-nucleus”) is widely used to describe both Archaea and Bacteria, you can see from the phylogenetic Tree of Life below that the term “prokaryote” does not describe a monophyletic group (i.e., it is impossible to draw a circle around bacteria, archaea, and their common ancestor without leaving out one of the decedents of the common ancestor):

 In fact, Archaea and Eukarya form a monophyletic group, not Archaea and Bacteria.
 These relationships indicate that archaea are more closely related to eukaryotes than to bacteria, even though superficially archaea appear to be much more similar to bacteria than eukaryotes.